MarufZak/study-logs/understanding-linux-kernel/README.md

 ### Process descriptor

 Each process has description, containing in which state process is, its priority, address space assigned to it, and others.
 All of these are stored inside process descriptor - a `task_struct` type structure, whose fields contain all this information.

+### Process state

+A field in process descriptor that describes the state of process.
+It consists of an array of flags, each flag represents a state.
+In current version of Linux, only 1 flag is set, others are cleared.
+The flags are:

 ## FAQ